By Dr. Brent Conrad

 Loss of interest in social activities

-Avoidance of personal responsibilities or commitments so that gaming can continue -
+Avoidance of personal responsibilities or commitments so that gaming can continue - Often staying up very late to play video games which regularly leads to feeling very fatigued the next day

 For more information see The Symptoms of Video Game Addiction